• Candid Collab

 How to Build an Effective Podcast Distribution Strategy

 Let’s look at how to build a distribution strategy for your podcast and set it up as a systematic process.
 Setting up your distribution process is important so that much of the work, like SEO, optimised thumbnails, and podcast directories sharing your podcast, is automated.
-This way, you can focus on creating content while your distribution system grabs listeners from all corners of the internet.
+This way, you can focus on creating amazing content while your distribution system grabs listeners from all corners of the internet.
 Yes, we like that, don’t we?

-Step 1: Find your podcast home
+Step 1: Find Your Podcast Home

-There are many to choose from:
+There are many to choose from, including:

 • Buzzsprout: I prefer this one as it is so user-friendly.